-Redemption has always been an important part of our justice system; you do the crime, you do time.
-Once your debt is paid, you should then be free to start again, without forever being haunted by ghosts of the past.
+Redemption has always been an important aspect of our legal system; if you commit a crime, you must serve your sentence.
+Once your debt is paid off, you should be able to start again without being tormented by memories from the past.

-We all recognise that there must be limits to this principle, so if convicted of murder or rape, you are unlikely ever to be able to expunge the past.
-But for relatively minor offending, or offending so far in the past to render it irrelevant, one might expect that you could move on.
+We all understand that there are bounds to this notion, so if you’ve been convicted of murder or rape, you’re unlikely to be able to erase your record.
+However, for relatively minor offences or offences that occurred so long ago that they are no longer relevant, you could hope to be able to move on.

-Before the internet age, moving on was possible, local news was soon forgotten, or people could move away and start again.
-But now, with the growth of online news and the ability of almost anyone able to publish almost anything, the picture is different.
-Powerful search engines such as Google ensure that if the information is out there, there is a method of finding it.
+Moving on was conceivable before the internet age; local news was quickly forgotten, or people could move away and start over.
+The scenario is different now, with the advent of online news and the capacity of virtually anyone to post almost anything.
+Google and other powerful search engines assure that if the information is out there, it can be found.

-This ‘right to be forgotten’ is not a new concept introduced under data protection laws.
-The principle was long-ago recognised by the UK Parliament with the Rehabilitation of Offenders Act 1974.
-That Act provides that after a specified period of time (which varies according to the sentence that was imposed) a person’s previous convictions are regarded as having been “spent”.
-The underlying rationale is that, for all but the most serious offences, people should not have a lifelong “blot” on their record but should be able to live without that shadow, and the consequences it may have for their employment or other areas of their life.
-So, the principle of a “right to be forgotten” was recognised in domestic law many years ago, and long before data protection laws came along.
-Its emergence in the field of data protection simply reflects the significant development in the dissemination of information represented by the Internet.
+This ‘right to be forgotten’ is not a novel concept in data privacy legislation.
+With the Rehabilitation of Offenders Act 1974, the UK Parliament recognised the notion a long time ago.
+That Act states that a person’s previous convictions are considered “spent” after a defined amount of time (which varies depending on the sentence imposed).
+The basic argument is that, with the exception of the most egregious offences, people should not have a “blot” on their record for the rest of their lives, but should be able to live without it and the effects it may have on their work or other aspects of their lives.
+So, long before data protection rules were enacted, the notion of a “right to be forgotten” was recognised in domestic law.
+Its appearance in the sphere of data protection simply reflects the Internet’s tremendous advancement in the distribution of information.